thanh2004nguyen/football-inplay-bot/Milestone3.md

    - Recorded in "Skipped Matches.xlsx"

 4. ✅ **Early discard at minute 60: If score not in Excel targets → discard early**
-   - Checks at minute 60 if current score + 1 goal can create any score in Excel
+   - Checks at minute 60 if current score + 1 goal OR +2 goals can create any score in Excel
+   - Considers all reasonable possible scorelines between minute 60 and 75
    - If not → DISQUALIFIED immediately
+   - More accurate than checking only +1 goal (prevents false disqualifications)
    - Saves time and resources

 5. ✅ **No stake update after match ends**